 Yes, this post is full of words, but I hope you find it helpful!

-I believe that if you blog about something that you’re passionate about, you’re blog will be a success!
+I believe that if you blog about something that you’re passionate about, your blog will be a success!